linode/docs/docs/guides/platform/block-storage/add-block-storage-volume-shortguide/index.md

     ![Select a Linode from the Manager](bs-cloud-select-linode.png "Select a Linode from the Manager")

-1. Click on the **Volumes** tab, then click **Add a Volume**:
+1. Click on the **Storage** tab, then click **Add a Volume**:

     ![Click Add a Volume](bs-cloud-add-volume-to-linode.png "Click Add a Volume")

-1. Assign the Block Storage Volume a label and size.
+1. Assign the Block Storage Volume a label and size, select a configuration profile to attach the volume to, and add any optional tags.
 The label can be up to 32 characters long and consist only of ASCII characters `a-z; 0-9.-_`.
 The maximum Volume size is 10,000 GiB.
 When finished, click *Submit*:

     ![Create a Volume with a label](bs-cloud-create-volume.png "Create a Volume with a label")